anttikekki/civicrm-relationshipContributionACL-module/README.md

 With this module User 1 can see and edit Contribution page 2 but not Contribution page 1.
 Contribution page 2 is owned by Sub-organisation 2 that User 1 has edit rights.
 User 1 does not have edit rights to Organisation 1 so this Contribution page is invisible to user.

 ### Installation
-Copy _com.github.anttikekki.relationshipContributionACL_ folder to CiviCRM extension folder and install and enable extension in administration.
+Create _com.github.anttikekki.relationshipContributionACL_ folder to CiviCRM extension folder and copy all files into it.
+Install and enable extension in administration.

 This module uses temporary tables in database so CiviCRM MySQL user has to have permissions to create these kind of tables.